 The book covers medical insurance before and after the ACA as well as medical tourism for common coverage gaps like dental and vision benefits.
 Charlton discusses subsidies and how they can substantially reduce premium costs.
 After reading How to Retire Early, I have a much better grasp of how to qualify for lower costs.

-If you're looking for an easy-to-read book that covers the basics of finances in both pre-retirement and post-retirement phases, then you may enjoy How To Retire Early: Your Guide to Getting Rich Slowly and Retiring on Less.
+If you're looking for an easy-to-read book that covers the basics of finances prior to and following retirement, you'll enjoy and benefit from How To Retire Early: Your Guide to Getting Rich Slowly and Retiring on Less.